bcollazo/catanatron/README.md

 ## TODO:

+- Improve `catanatron` package performance.

-- Move State to be an array.
+  - Continue refactoring the State to be more and more like a primitive `dict` or `array`.
+    (Copies are much faster if State is just a native python object).
   - Move RESOURCE to be ints.

-- Pruning at MCTS
+Python `enums` turned out to be slow for hashing and using.
+  - Move .actions to a Game concept. (to avoid copying when copying State)
+  - Remove .current_prompt.
+It seems its redundant with (is_moving_knight, etc...) and not needed.

+- Improve AlphaBetaPlayer:

+  - Explore and improve prunning
-- Bayesian Methods for contender
+  - Use Bayesian Methods or SPSA to tune weights and find better ones.

+- Experiment ideas:

   - DQN Render Method.
 Use models/mbs=64\_\_1619973412.model.
 Try to understand it.
   - DQN Two Layer Algo.
 With Simple Action Space.
-- Speed up copy game
   - Simple Alpha Go
+  - Try Tensorforce with simple action space.
+  - Try simple flat CSV approach but with AlphaBeta-generated games.
+  - Visualize tree with graphviz.
+With colors per maximizing/minimizing.

+- Bugs:
+  - Cant use dev card just bought